jpheffne/NC_emotion_classify/README.md

 2. **data**

-   Cleaned data can be found here. **Note** Model files are too large to host in Github but can be found in an OSF repository [here](https://osf.io/543yw/).
+   Cleaned data can be found here.
+Model files are too large to host in Github but can be found in an OSF repository [here](https://osf.io/543yw/).
 Please download everything from the OSF repository and the associated Google Drive file (nn_model, which was too large to host on OSF).
 You'll want to place these in the `data/models/` folder or change the path locations in the analysis script.

 3. **graphs**